Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

 - military ships protecting routes and attacking enemies

-- pirate ships hunting traders
+- pirate ships hunting merchants

 - their nation